| Sharing the trail

 around horses is smart for another reason: a dog that has never seen a

+horse may panic and run away.
+I've seen this happen.
 Bikes can also be very frightening to horses because they are so

 quiet, yet move very fast.
 Never pass a horse from behind.
 Call out that